I

 ‘Skylight?’ asked Lee.

 ‘Yes, an issue … we need it open for ventilation plus sun and rain on our mini-crops.
 Yes, we could go a few days, maybe a week … but these swarms go on for months until it’s all stripped.
-As I say, we’ll look at the skylight tomorrow.
+As I say, we’ll look at the skylight tomorrow … we have rolls of mesh wire.
 All right … are there any points we’re not agreed on?
 We lie low, yes,we don’t tempt fate at this stage?

 III